-It is with great sadness that the family of Jenny Jowett share the news that Jenny passed away earlier this year after a short illness.
+It is with great sadness that the family of Jenny Jowett share the news that Jenny passed away early in 2019 after a short illness.
 She was with her family at the end and leaves behind a great legacy of knowledge and her floral paintings.

 was a founder member of the Society of Botanical Artists, and former President of the Society of Floral Painters, Jenny has won 4 Gold and 3 Silver Guilt medals from the Royal Horticultural Society (R.H.S.), and designed the R.H.S.
 Chelsea Plate in 1992.